CEO - Tony Pammer

 Director of Programs and Teaching, VIC - Jenny McKenzie

 Jenny joined OEG in 1992 after completing a BA Outdoor Education and further postgraduate studies in Education to take on the role of Group Leader.
-19 years later and with a variety of roles under her belt, both internally (including Development Officer, Program Leader and School Coordinator at St. Michaels, Senior Manager, Head of Venues and Deputy Director of Programs) and externally with Berry St, Alexandra Secondary College, Murrindindi Shire council, she has now stepped into the role of Acting Director of Programs, Victoria.
+19 years later and with a variety of roles under her belt, both internally (including Development Officer, Program Leader and School Coordinator at St. Michaels, Senior Manager, Head of Venues and Deputy Director of Programs) and externally with Berry St, Alexandra Secondary College, Murrindindi Shire council, she has now stepped into the role of Director of Programs and Teaching, Victoria.

 Jenny has a keen interest in community development and in her spare time pursues her studies of Reiki and massage therapy for animals.